 - provide and keep current banking and settlement information;

-Parex may, at its sole discretion and without providing reasons, decline to onboard any applicant, impose additional conditions, or terminate an existing relationship where, in its judgment, the Merchant presents an unacceptable legal, regulatory, reputational, or financial risk.
+Parex may, at its sole discretion and without providing reasons, decline to onboard any applicant, impose additional conditions, or terminate an existing relationship where, in its judgment, the Client presents an unacceptable legal, regulatory, reputational, or financial risk.

 4. Services